Te Maari eruption 21 November 2012

 There are several systems within and around Tongariro National Park that are designed to monitor potential volcanic activity and help provide warnings of volcanic hazards.
-Some are noted below where they apply.
-They help manage and reduce potential volcanic risk.
+They help manage and reduce potential volcanic risk, however visitors must not expect that these risk mitigation systems will ensure their personal safety.
 Some eruptions cannot be predicted and facilities may not be able to be closed in time.
-Visitor safety cannot be guaranteed and visitors need to be aware of this.
+Visitor safety cannot be guaranteed.

 Volcanic Hazard Zones

 Mount Tongariro has two active volcanic vents - Te Maari Crater and Red Crater.
 Mount Ngauruhoe is an active volcanic vent.
 There are Volcanic Hazard Zones around all these vents.

 Te Maari has an Active Volcanic Hazard Zone within a 3 km radius of the upper craters.